 The last two decades have seen major changes in how Microsoft handles upgrading its ubiquitous OS, Windows.
 In the Windows 95, Windows 98, Vista, etc., era, Microsoft would release a brand new version every 3-5 years.
 Moving an enterprise onto a the updated OS was a frustrating, complex process that could easily take 1-2 years, or longer.
 That is why enterprises ended up skipping entire versions and releases such as Windows 2000, Vista and Windows 8 suffered relatively low adoption rates.

-Since these big bang OS migrations were so resource- and time-intensive for enterprises, there was significant cheer when Microsoft announced Windows 10 as the final version of Windows, a release that would receive regular feature upgrades and never be replaced.
+Since these big bang OS migrations were so resource- and time-intensive for enterprises, there was a significant cheer when Microsoft announced Windows 10 as the final version of Windows, a release that would receive regular feature upgrades and never be replaced.
 The theory was that these smaller but frequent updates could be delivered in more manageable deployment rings instead of big-bang projects.
 Microsoft quickly settled on releasing two major upgrades a year.
 However, enterprises found that this update cadence was too fast for them, and Microsoft extended support deadlines (and extended again due to the pandemic), allowing enterprises to catch up and not risk running unsupported versions of Windows.

 And now, in what I am sure must have received a collective sigh of relief from IT professionals, Microsoft has announced that both the newest OS, Windows 11, as well as Windows 10, will have annual updates in the 2nd half of the year only.
 For enterprises, Windows 11 updates will be serviced (i.e. supported) for 36 months from the release date, and Windows 10 will be serviced for 30 months from the release date.